kristian-lange-tw/JATOS_docs_v3/pages/Install-JATOS-via-Docker.md

 ### Change port

 With Docker you can easily change JATOS' port (actually we change the port mapping of JATOS' docker container).
 Just use Docker `-p` argument and specify your port.
-E.g. to run JATOS on port 8080 use `docker run -d -p 8080:9000 jatos/jatos:latest`.
+E.g. to run JATOS on standard HTTP port 80 use `docker run -d -p 80:9000 jatos/jatos:latest`.

 ### Configure with environment variables